ftyers/cross-lingual-parsing/MEETINGS.md

 ## Tasks

-* Saša: Finish script, run it on the German--Yiddish data (at least 10%)
+* Saša: Finish script, run it on the German--Yiddish data (at least 10%), do the list of Yiddish orthographical stuff
 * Paša: Finish translating, aligning and running the German translation through UDPipe and upload all data to GitHub
 * Kostya: Finish translating, aligning and running the German translation through UDPipe and upload all data to GitHub